 Our most important piece of advice is enjoy your plants.
 Put them in a room where they look great and can be looked at!
 If they start to look sad, move it to a different place, give it some water and see if it perks up.

 Then our favourite statement that we hear more than anything else is “I always kill plants”.
 Well we want to tell you a secret, but shhhhhh, they are meant to die.
 We know it’s hard to hear but plants are meant to die, like daffodils don’t stay flowering in the ground forever, the trees drop their leaves and roses drop their petals.
 Indoor plants are exceptionally good value for money, the amount of time you will get with your plants far exceeds the amount of time your get from a bouquet of flowers.
-With care and in the right surroundings plants really do last months and months, and in the case of succulents, Cacti and some green plants years and years!
+With care and in the right surroundings plants really do last months and months, and in the case of succulents, Cacti and some house plants years and years!

 There is no special science to looking after a plant, it is just about water, making sure they are not too hot or too cold and enjoying them!
 So go enjoy your plants and reap the rewards for it.